transform-js/transform.js/README.md

 # transform.js

 Transform.js allows you to syntaxically transform your data.
-This may be useful when you wan't to forward / amend one's api message to another one.
+This may be useful when you want to forward / amend one's api message to another one.

 ## Getting started